natalialuzuriaga/narra/README.md

 ## While using the app

-After logging in or registering, and landing on the matching page, please either comment out the console.log on line #126 of the source code in match.component.js within the components folder or add another console.log after this line and save the file.
+After logging in or registering, and landing on the matching page, please either uncomment out the console.log on line #126 of the source code in match.component.js within the components folder or add another console.log after this line and save the file.

 ## Tech Stack